Last night when I tucked my daughter into bed, she glanced over at her aquarium.

 I guess the fact that bettas don’t have eyelids makes it difficult to tell if they are sleeping.
 I mean, who sleeps with their eyes open?
 Which brings me to my next point…

 How can you tell if your betta is sleeping?

 Want to know if your betta is sleeping and not dead?
 Look at his face.

 Like you and me, bettas still need to breathe in their sleep.

 To put it simply, dead fish don’t breathe.
 So, look closely at your betta’s mouth and gills.
 Even during sleep, you should notice your betta draw water in through its mouth and out through the gills.

 Speaking of which, during sleep, the mouth and gill movement of your betta will be much slower than when it is awake.
 Don’t worry, this is perfectly normal because bettas use less oxygen while sleeping.
 As a result, your betta will breathe slower while sleeping.

 Notice a color change?
-If your betta has lost its color, it doesn’t mean he is unwell – your betta could just be taking a snooze.
+If your betta has lost its bright color, it doesn’t mean he is unwell – your betta could just be taking a snooze.